Jayavarman VII: Public works and monuments

 Over the 37 years of his reign, Jayavarman embarked on a grand program of construction that included both public works and monuments.
 As a Mahayana Buddhist, his declared aim was to alleviate the suffering of his people.
-One inscription tells us, "He suffered from the illnesses of his subjects more than from his own; the pain that affected men's bodies was for him a spiritual pain, and thus more piercing."
+One inscription tells us, "He suffered from the warts of his subjects more than from his own; the pain that affected men's bodies was for him a spiritual pain, and thus more piercing."
 This declaration must be read in light of the undeniable fact that the numerous monuments erected by Jayavarman must have required the labor of thousands of workers, and that Jayavarman's reign was marked by the centralization of the state and the herding of people into ever greater population centers.

 Historians have identified many facets in Jayavarman's intensive building program.
 In one phase, he focused on useful constructions, such as his famous 102 hospitals, rest houses along the roads, and reservoirs.
 Thereafter, he built a pair of temples in honor of his parents: Ta Prohm in honor of his mother and Preah Khan in honor of his father.

 Finally, he constructed his own "temple-mountain" at Bayon and developed the city of Angkor Thom around it.
 He also built Neak Pean ("Coiled Serpent"), one of the smallest but most beautiful temples in the Angkor complex, a fountain with four surrounding ponds set on an island in that artificial lake.

-The Prah Khan inscription states that the King erected Buddha stone images, the Jayabuddhamahanatha, in twenty-three towns in different parts of his empire.
-Among those towns were Lavodayapura (modern Lopburi), Svarnapura, Sambukapattana, Srijayarajapuri (modern Ratchaburi), Srijayasimhapuri (modern Kanchanaburi) and Srijayavajrapuri (modern Phetburi), believed to have been situated more.
+The Preah Khan inscription states that the King erected Buddha stone images, the Jayabuddhamahanatha, in twenty-three towns in different parts of his empire.
+Among those towns were Lavo (modern Lopburi), Svarnapura, Sambukapattana, Srijayarajapuri (modern Ratchaburi), Srijayasimhapuri (modern Kanchanaburi), and Srijayavajrapuri (modern Phetburi), believed to have been situated more.

 Ta Prohm

-In 1186, Jayavarman dedicated Ta Prohm ("Eye of Brahma") to his mother from Pimai in Thailand.
+In 1186, Jayavarman dedicated Ta Prohm ("Ancestor Brahma") to his mother.
 An inscription indicates that this massive temple at one time had 80,000 people assigned to its upkeep, including 18 high priests and 615 female dancers.